 How Do I Get Bitcoins?

 As Bitcoin is a decentralised currency, there are many points of access that can be used in order to obtain them.
-It is not technically a physical asset – like gold or land – or even a true substitute of wealth, unlike cash which is given to the user and guaranteed as a value asset by a centralised government.
-Therefore its wealth depends upon how value people are willing to give it – the trust of which seems to be rising all the time with its current performance against the US Dollar.
+It is not technically a physical asset – like gold or land – or even a true substitute of wealth, unlike cash which is given to the user and guaranteed as a valuable asset by a centralised government.
+Therefore its wealth depends upon how much value people are willing to give it – the trust of which seems to be rising all the time with its current performance against the US Dollar.
 Nevertheless, like cash, Bitcoins are obtained in return for work, services or other currencies.
 This can be done by buying it from a bitcoin exchange, getting them in exchange for work or form or friend, or even from mining them yourself.
 Read the three steps we have provided for you below to get the full and absolutely complete overview of this process.

 Buy From a Bitcoin Exchange

 Buying from an exchange is a really simple process, whereby you use your fiat currency – whether that is pounds, euros or dollars – and convert it into bitcoins.
-The amount of bitcoins you will get will be reflected in the market price it is at the moment.
-For users in the United Kingdom, the bitcoin exchanges that we recommend are Coinbase, Kraken, Bitpanda, and Bitpay.
+The number of bitcoins you will get will be reflected in the market price it is at the moment.
+For users in the United Kingdom, the bitcoin exchanges we recommend are Coinbase, Kraken, Bitpanda, and Bitpay.
 Then if you don’t want to use your bitcoins anymore, you can sell them, perhaps at an increased price!